gohugoio/hugo/content/en/templates/introduction.md

   sidebarrecentlimit: 5
 {{< /code >}}

 Within a footer layout, you might then declare a `<footer>` that is only rendered if the `copyrighthtml` parameter is provided.
 If it *is* provided, you will then need to declare the string is safe to use via the [`safeHTML` function][safehtml] so that the HTML entity is not escaped again.
-This would let you easily update just your top-level config file each January 1st, instead of hunting through your templates.
+This would let you easily update just your top-level configuration file each January 1st, instead of hunting through your templates.

 ```go-html-template
 {{ if .Site.Params.copyrighthtml }}